UK drill: Characteristics

-UK drill has developed a different production style than Chicago drill, taking heavy influence from earlier British genres such as grime and UK garage; in an interview with Complex, Jammer noted that "without grime...there would be no UK drill."
-Drill producer Mazza noted that both drill and grime share a similar rawness and energy, despite the two genres remaining distinct from each-other.
+UK drill developed a different production style than the most common Chicago beat patterns, albeit still based on Chicago drill styles originally pioneered by DJ L, a Chicago producer who collaborated with rapper G Herbo in the early Chicago scene.
+The genre also took influence from earlier British genres such as grime and UK garage; in an interview with Complex, Jammer noted that "without grime...there would be no UK drill."
+Drill producer Mazza noted that both drill and grime share a similar rawness and energy, despite the two genres remaining distinct from each other.
 Drill producer Carns Hill, alongside several drill rappers, noted that UK drill should probably have a "new name" to distinguish it from the original Chicago drill sound.
 UK drill is generally more fast-paced compared to its Chicago counterpart.
-UK drill beats are generally structured around a tresillo hi-hat pattern, with snares landing on the fourth beat instead of the third every 2 bars.
+UK drill beats are generally structured around an contrast to the typical trap/Chicago drill beat, the hi-hats have moved from on-beat and triplet subdivisions to a steady 3+3+2 polyrhythm, hi-hat pattern, with snares landing on the fourth beat instead of the third every 2 bars.
 Instrumentals often also have a sliding bass, hard hitting kicks, and dark melodies.
 AXL Beats explained that the 808s and fast-tempo snares in UK drill are derivative of grime music.
 Both genres typically use a tempo of approximately 138–151 beats per minute.
+The use of British slang, intricate lyrical flows, and elements of social commentary further help distinguish UK drill from its Chicago and Brooklyn counterparts, which are often characterised by a more aggressive, stream-of-consciousness style.
+As referenced in the book What Do You Call It?
+From Grassroots to the Golden Era of UK Rap (2024), UK drill also developed its own distinct visual identity, shaped in part by economic realities.
+As Brixton-based rapper Skengdo explained: "The Chicago lot had True Religion jeans, Timberlands, they were all swagger.
+But coming up as 15–16-year-olds in the ends, not everyone can afford expensive brands.
+So [we’re wearing] Nike tracksuits and Tech hoodies in the video."

-Censorship of UK drill lyrics through vocal cuts and mutes are very common to avoid them being used during their prosecution by the police; for example, "shh" is used in songs to replace the names of people, weapons and criminal acts.
+Censorship of UK drill lyrics through vocal cuts and mutes is sometimes done to avoid them being used during their prosecution by the police; for example, "shh" is used in songs to replace the names of people, weapons and criminal acts.